ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 ---
 No matter how good of a programmer you are, you will write code that breaks.
 Being able to read broken code is a valuable skill.
 Code fails more than it succeeds `[citation needed]`

-In fact, a real and valid way to write code, Test Driven Development (TDD) relies on writing code that breaks and then reading the error and fixing it.
+In fact, a real and valid way to write code, Test Driven Development (TDD) consists of writing code that breaks and then reading the error and fixing it.

 When I'm working with people who are learning to code, one of the most important lessons I try and impart on them is the value of being able to read an error message with a stack trace and get to the root of the problem.